Dietary Supplements for Weight Loss?

 Overall the prevalence of obesity in the U.S. is 32.2% among adult men and 35.5% among adult women.
 Considering that works out to roughly 1 out of 3 Americans, those numbers are staggeringly high.
 Remember, we’re talking about the clinical definition of ‘obesity’ here as opposed to talking about people who’re simply just overweight.

-Obesity vs. overweight definitions:
+Obesity vs. Overweight Definitions:

 To provide some background, obesity is defined by calculating your body mass index or BMI.
 There is a simple calculation to determine this which is determined by your height in meters divided by your weight in kilograms squared.
 If math isn’t your strong suit or you don’t have a clue about the metric system, you can also just follow this link for an online body mass index calculator–provided free by the U.S Heart and Lung Institute.
 By definition, overweight is defined as having a BMI in the range of 25-29.9 while obesity is defined as a BMI >30.